If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

-PS – The most common question I get asked about the festival is how much admission costs.
-If you have a park ticket to get into Epcot, you are good to go!
-There is no additional cost to visit the festival, though there are ticketed events that DO incur additional costs.
-For an overview of all of the other special events at the festival, check out this post.
+P.S.
+The most common question I get asked about the festival is how much admission costs.
+If you have a theme park ticket to get into Epcot, you are good to go!

 I also suggest cooling off at the movie in the France pavilion (Impressions de France), the bakery in France, watching the American Adventure show, sitting inside the China pavilion, and at the Festival Welcome Center in Future World.

-Tip #2: Pick Out Some “Can’t Miss” Items Before You Visit
+Food and Wine Tip #3: Pick Out Some “Can’t Miss” Items Before You Visit

 This year I had a short list of items I knew I wanted to try with me when I went.
 It helped me pass up some stuff that I’m sure would have been ok and let me focus on what I really wanted to try.
 This led to me having the best time yet at the festival!

 I’ll be sharing a live report from the 2018 festival on my podcast – click here to subscribe so you can listen as soon as it is live!

 Food and Wine Tip #4: Budget Accordingly (The Festival is Not Cheap)